 Twyfelfontein is officially known as IUi-IIAis which in Damara Nama means jumping waterhole.
 The meaning in Afrikaans is ‘uncertain spring’.
 Located close to a freshwater spring, in a remote semi-arid area at the head of a valley in Damaraland, north-central Namibia.
 This area was declared as Namibia’s first UNESCO world heritage site, and boasts ancient rock paintings and engravings.
 These date back thousands of years; hunting scenes show hunters pictured with bows and arrows, and there are a large number of animal engravings.
 These prehistoric art works have been preserved despite Namibia’s extremely dry climate, and they even survived during a time when Twyfelfontein had very high rainfall!

 Twyfelfontein is an ‘open-air gallery’ with the largest single concentration of rock art engravings in Southern Africa.
 There are well over 2,500 rock engravings and a few rock paintings at Twyfelfontein.
 The rock art tells ancient stories and provides us with a brief insight into the simplicity and struggles of our ancestors.
 This protected area, rich in history, is truly one of the places everyone should visit at least once in their life.

 Namibia is filled with magnificent places and the history behind it all is mind blowing, here at ATI Holidays we focus on you and build your trip around your personal interests.
-Contact us at firstname.lastname@example.org for more information on the above-mentioned areas, and one of our very talented travel consultants will be more than happy to help plan your next holiday.
+Contact us at firstname.lastname@example.org for more information on the above-mentioned areas, and one of our very talented travel consultants will be more than happy to help plan your next holiday, they can also help you find the best travel health insurance, use this link to get more information.
 Don’t miss the opportunity to explore Namibia’s greatest wonders!